Eric CANCES

 • E. Cancès, A. Deleurence and M. Lewin, Non-perturbative embedding of local defects in crystalline materials, J. Phys.: Condens.
 Matter 20 (2008) 294213.

-• E. Cancès and M. Lewin, The dielectric permittivity of crystals in the reduced Hartree-Fock approximation, Preprint: arXiv:0903.1944, to appear in Arch.
+• E. Cancès and M. Lewin, The dielectric permittivity of crystals in the reduced Hartree-Fock approximation, Arch.
 Ration.
 Mech.
 Anal.
+197 (2010) 139-177.

-Algorithms for electronic structure calculations:
+Algorithms for electronic structure calculation:

 • E. Cancès and C. Le Bris, On the convergence of SCF algorithms for the Hartree-Fock equations, M2AN 34 (2000) 749-774.